 The network concept is based on the presumption that the participants in the network work together and jointly serve the users.
 To achieve this cooperation, six obligations are imposed on the provisions.
 For a substantive description of those obligations, reference is made to the general part of this Explanatory Memorandum.
 Not every provision will perform the same duties, but they are all required to make a contribution.
 This applies to Inter Library Loans.
 The works will have to be made available by the local libraries, the provincial support institutions will provide transport, and KB will, through the national digital library, arrange the digital infrastructure in which all works are visible.
-In the coordination of the digital infrastructure, KB will develop the technical conditions.
-The substantive coordination of the infrastructure will have to be determined by mutual consultation between the participants.
+In the coordination of the digital infrastructure will have to be determined by mutual consultation between the participants.